-

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

-In its NDC (2020), the country committed to reduce GHG emissions by 5% by 2025 and by 7% by 2030 compared to BAU levels (unconditional target); its conditional reduction targets are set at 23.7% by 2025 and 29.5% by 2030.
-The actual reduction will depend on the availability of international support for financing, capacity building, and technology transfer.
+In its NDC (2020), the country committed to reduce GHG emissions by 7% by 2030 compared to BAU levels (unconditional target) and by 29.5% with international support (conditional target).